What is a turbinectomy?

-Patients in the greater Las Vegas area with turbinate hypertrophy, a condition where the turbinates are swollen, experience constricted nasal breathing, chronic sinus infections, sleep apnea and nosebleeds.
-Board-certified cosmetic surgeon, Dr. Christopher Khorsandi, performs an inferior turbinate reduction, or turbinectomy, to reduce airway resistance and decrease the turbinates’ size.
+Patients at VIP Plastic Surgery in Las Vegas, NV, who have turbinate hypertrophy, a condition where the turbinates are swollen, experience constricted nasal breathing, chronic sinus infections, sleep apnea, and nosebleeds.
+Board-certified plastic surgeon Dr. Christopher Khorsandi performs an inferior turbinate reduction, or turbinectomy, to reduce airway resistance and decrease a turbinates’ size.
 After a turbinectomy, the small structures within the nose will be able to pass air safely through the nostril to the lungs.

 "Rhinoplasty, Partial Turbinectomy and Septoplasty - Henderson, NV - I had moderate to severe deviation of septum, large middle and inferior turbinates, which caused me partial blockage of nasal airway and trouble breathing, and was not happy with the esthetics of my nose.
 The partial blockage of nasal airway was evident in my CBCT scan.
 I visited Dr. Khorsandi for a consultation.
 He did a clinical exam and took facial photographs and digitally morphed them using a high tech software in 3D.
 After reviewing the morphed photos, I decided to schedule the surgery with him.
 He took his time in the operating room operating on me.
 I had my last follow up visit with him today.
 I am happy with the esthetic and functional outcome.Christopher is a caring professional.
 I am happy I chose him.-Simon Yashari, DDS, MBA"- S. / RealSelf / Apr 15, 2015